top of page

 “The plan is to basically convert it to – I hate using the term food hall or food market because it means so many different things to so many different people – but the project . . . will have a couple of anchors for people wanting to go there and enjoy it.
 We came up with a restaurants’ plan which shows three larger restaurant spaces and smaller market vendors,” said Mosselson.

-“Our intent is to turn this into a 52-week a year destination for food.”
+“Our intent is to turn this into a 52-week-a-year destination for food.”

 More details can be found at retailinsider.com